Principal Sub-manifolds: Determination of Principal sub-manifold

-In step (3), at every current Level $i$, the move for the next Level $i+1$ is guided by the local structure of the data points at the current level.
-In this sense, the covariance matrix $\Sigma_{h, A_{l,i}}$needs to be updated by $\Sigma_{h, A_{l,i+1}}$.
+Note that $u_{l,i}$ is not of unit length, and the negative sign appears as $u_{l,i}$ is obtained from $v_{l,i}$.

-It is crucial to make sure that the principal sub-manifold always moves forward, and never moves backward to the points it has already explored.
-In the meanwhile, a stop condition is also necessary.
-Denote the $l$th net of sub-manifolds as
+In Step (3), updating the covariance matrix at $A_{l, i+1}$ is necessary when local data points change significantly, where the covariance matrix is updated by replacing $\Sigma_{A_{l,i}}$ with $\Sigma_{A_{l,i+1}}$.

-where $N(l)$ is the number of the levels before it stops.
-The $l$th net of the sub-manifolds contains the points that have been explored along the direction $l$.
-This can be seen as an effect of cumulative variation.
-In accordance with the stopping rule used in \cite{Panaretos2014}, we can terminate the process when the {\it length} of the $l$th net, i.e.,
+It is crucial to make sure that the rays always move forward and do not return to points already explored by the ray itself or another ray.
+Additionally, a stop condition is necessary such hat the principal sub-manifold does not extend far beyond the data domain.
+In accordance with the stopping rule used in \citet{Panaretos2014}, we can terminate the process when the {\it length} of the $l$th ray, i.e.,

 exceeds 1.
-The length of $l$th net does not necessarily have to be equal.
+The length of $l$th ray does not necessarily have to be equal.
 There may exist other stopping rules that one can use.
 Among them, we should also consider that for all $j$,

 which implies that either there are not enough data points in the neighborhood or $A_{l,i+1}$ is already outside the convex hull of the $x_j$'s under the logarithm map.\\